tupheds/tupheds_website/content/research_topics/ATLAS.md

 featureimage: img/atlas.jpg
 ---

-One of our main pillars is research in experimental high-energy particle physics as part of the [ATLAS Collaboration](https://en.wikipedia.org/wiki/ATLAS_experiment) at the [Large Hadron Collider](https://en.wikipedia.org/wiki/Large_Hadron_Collider)
+Our group has a long-standing interest in experimental high-energy particle physics research as part of the [ATLAS Collaboration](https://en.wikipedia.org/wiki/ATLAS_experiment) at the [Large Hadron Collider](https://en.wikipedia.org/wiki/Large_Hadron_Collider)

 ### Higgs Physics